RWD2E/Course_Enterprise-Information-Architecture/README.md

-# Course_Enterprise-Information-Architecture
+# [Course] Enterprise Information Architecture

-PBL course content for EIA
+This is the github repo with all course content for Enterprise Information Architecture (EIA), including the living textbook.